sfarthin/crop-rotate-and-sample-in-browser/README.md

 	document.body.append(rotatedCanvas);

-One can also make a manipulator instance and chain these methods.
+or one can also make a manipulator instance and chain these methods.

 	var canvas = document.querySelector("canvas");